-On the other hand, we hear a totally different story on Good Friday, which is the story of the triumph of falsity over truth, of injustice over justice, of evil over goodness.
-Jesus was falsely charged of crimes he did not commit, and unjustly sentenced to a death he did not deserve.
+On Good Friday, Jesus was falsely charged of crimes he did not commit, and unjustly sentenced to a death he did not deserve.
 His good friend betrayed him, his trusted companions deserted him and his number one man denied him.
 The people he loved demanded his crucifixion and chose to have the bandit Barabbas released in his place.
-It is a story of betrayal and lies, dishonesty and meanness, unfaithfulness and wicked violence directed against an innocent and apparently helpless victim.
-All this comes to a head on Good Friday when we see Jesus scourged, mocked, led on the death march, nailed to the cross where he dies after a few hours and hastily buried in a tomb.
-If that were the end of the story that would be a bad story, a tragedy.
-But glory be to God it is not.
+It was a story of betrayal and lies, dishonesty and meanness, unfaithfulness and wicked violence directed against an innocent and apparently helpless victim.
+All this reached its peak when Jesus was scourged, mocked, led on the death march, nailed to the cross, died and hastily buried in a tomb.

-Death is not the end of the story.
-There is one more very important chapter.
-In the last chapter of the story of Jesus we see him rise from the dead in all glory and majesty.
+Today, however, we hear a different story.
+There is one last important chapter.
+In this chapter, Jesus rises from the dead in all glory and majesty.
 His enemies are shamed and confused.
 He is the Lord who will prevail over all mankind.
-For us this is truly good news.
+For us, this is truly good news … this is EASTER!

-The significance of Easter reminds us that Holy week does not end on Good Friday nor does it end on Holy Saturday.
-It ends in Easter Sunday commemorating His resurrection.
+The significance of Easter reminds us that Holy week does not end on Good Friday (in FEAR, PAIN and SOLITUDE) nor does it end on Holy Saturday.
+It ends on Easter Sunday commemorating His resurrection.
 And even so it ends, it marks the beginning of a new life.
 A life that we are called to live in faith and hope in the Risen Christ.
 We may think that we have suffered so much and that our trials may seem unending but let us all remember that Christ suffered too.
-He suffered and died but was able to conquer death by faith in the Father.
+He suffered and died but was able to conquer death in obedience to the Father.

 At the start of Holy Week we shouted, “Hosanna to the King!”
 An exclamation recognizing our dependence of Him which means “save me” in Greek; on Good Friday we joined the crowd saying “crucify him!”
 An exclamation condemning Christ to the cross.
 Today, we say “Hallelujah!”
-An exclamation of rejoicing where after acknowledging our sinfulness and so go back to Him as a renewed Christian.
+An exclamation of rejoicing where after acknowledging our sinfulness, we go back to Him in repentance as a renewed Christian.

 On Easter Sunday, we are all called to look to the East, to the sunrise, to the start of an era in our lives, to the first spring of energy, to the first ray of hope, to the first song of joy, hallelujah!